What is a DVC “Use Year” and Does it Matter?122 Comments

 Another thing to consider is banking deadline.
 Using the consistent November traveler example from before, let’s say they cancelled a trip October 10th for a November 15th trip.
 The good news is that they are beyond 30 days from check-in date, which means the points will be placed back into their account and not a “holding account”.
 However, if they have a December “Use Year” their banking deadline is July 31st (banking deadlines are always 8 months after the “Use Year” date) and even though they avoiding having the points in a “holding account” they will still have to use the points prior to December 1st as their banking deadline has expired.
 If the consistent November traveler has an October “Use Year” in this example then the banking deadline is not a concern as the deadline to bank with an October “Use Year” is May 31st.

-So the big takeaway should be that if you consistently travel the same time of year then get a “Use Year” that is just before that trip date each year and if you are not a consistent time of year traveler it really want make a significant difference which “Use Year” you choose.
+So the big takeaway should be that if you consistently travel the same time of year then get a “Use Year” that is just before that trip date each year and if you are not a consistent time of year traveler it really will not make a significant difference which “Use Year” you choose.

 For Members Looking to Add-on: